janpfeifer/gonb/README.md

 To quick start, see the very simple [**tutorial**](examples/tutorial.ipynb)!
-And [here live version in Google's Colab](https://colab.research.google.com/drive/1vUd3SSoOm2K6UQLnkJQursZZx4CaIT_1?usp=sharing) that one can interact with (make a copy first).
+And [here live version in Google's Colab](https://colab.research.google.com/drive/1vUd3SSoOm2K6UQLnkJQursZZx4CaIT_1?usp=sharing) that one can interact with (make a copy first) -- if link doesn't work (Google Drive sharing publicly is odd), [download it from github](examples/google_colab_demo.ipynb) and upload it to Google's Colab.

 Go is a compiled language, but with very fast compilation, that allows one to use it in a REPL (Read-Eval-Print-Loop) fashion, by inserting a "Compile" step in the middle